fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 Click [here](http://jsfiddle.net/fusioncharts/5Gr3N/ "@@open-newtab") to edit the above map.

-> In the above map, each of the continents are entities and their full names are part of the label.
+> In the above map, each of the continent is entities, and their full names are part of the label.

 ## Show values in labels